Back to Resources

 Tax residency is not a one-time setup.
 It requires ongoing compliance.

 On the home country side, continue to file required information returns if applicable, and avoid triggering re-residency by spending too many days in your home country.
+Some countries require ongoing reporting even after you have left.
+The UK, for example, may require you to file a tax return for several years after departure if you have UK-source income.
+Canada requires non-residents to file returns on Canadian-source income.

 The most common failure mode: someone sets up UAE correctly, then gradually drifts back, spending increasing time at their home country property, maintaining home country banking as their primary account, managing their business from the old address during long visits.
 Five years later, the tax authority challenges their residency from the date they effectively returned.
 Consistency matters.
+Your day-to-day life needs to genuinely reflect what your paperwork says.

 Frequently Asked Questions